-Project Management: A Socio-Technical Approach, 9th edition by Larson and Gray..
-Project Management: the managerial process, The 8th, 7th6th and 5th editions are very close and will also work.
+Project Management: the managerial process, 8th edition by Larson and Gray.
+The 7th 6th and 5th editions are very close and will also work.
 I will provide any notable differences.

 This semester you have the option to use digital textbook materials through the Inclusive Accessprogram.